Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

-#@SECTION: 1.
-The underlying ApplicationCompositeDataTypes or Implementation
+ 1. The underlying ApplicationCompositeDataTypes or Implementation

 DataTypes of category STRUCTURE or ARRAY are identical

-#@SECTION: 2.
-The underlying ApplicationCompositeDataTypes or Implementation
-DataTypes of category STRUCTURE or ARRAY fulﬁll the following condition:
+ 2. The underlying ApplicationCompositeDataTypes or Implementation DataTypes of category STRUCTURE or ARRAY fulﬁll the following condition:

 • They consist of the same number of elements and